jordan-bird/eeg-feature-generation/README.md

 ## What features are generated?
 Please see [this work](https://link.springer.com/chapter/10.1007/978-3-030-29933-0_37) for the full description of features generated (I removed them from here because the readme got far too long!)

+## How do I add a new class?
+In *generateTrainingMatrix.py* there are the cases for mental state classes (see line 31 onwards), simply add/remove cases here and make sure they all have a unique integer state.
+This integer is inserted into the final column (after all features) of the class in the output